gaiakeeper/iot_dongle_platform/README.md

 ![Alt text](/document/image/blynk_library.jpg?raw=true "Blynk library in ARDUINO")

 ### AirConditioner dongle for Blynk
-Developing the dongle is almost same as developing the device.

 1. Include "IoTDongle.h" and use namespace IoTD.
 And, include "ESP8266WiFi.h" and "BlynkSimpleEsp8266.h" for Blynk on ESP8266.